+- (i) Locomotor Disability, - (ii) Visual Impairment

-(i).
-Locomotor Disability, (ii).
-ChronicNeurological conditions, (iii).
-VisualImpairment and (iv) Speech Disorder.
+- (iii) Hearing impairment and - (iv) Speech and language Disorder.

-Ms. Iness delivered a powerpoint presentation that covered some of the Conditions that fall under Locomotor Disability (Congenital or Acquired) and they include -
+Ms. Iness delivered a power point presentation that covered some of the Conditions that fall under Locomotor Disability (Congenital or Acquired) and they include:-

-- 1. Cerebral Palsy: Ms. Iness highlighted on what the condition is all about, the Risk Factors of Cerebral Palsy, areas of the brain that it affects, the different types of Cerebral Palsy (Spastic Diplegia and Spastic Quadriplegia), the various Signs and Symptoms, diagnosis and treatment of the condition. - 2.
-Muscular Dystrophy: She described about the Effects, Causes, Types, Diagnosis and Treatment of the Condition, the description of which was further enhanced as a result of a brief Q and A session between Ms. Iness and the Dean, Dr B.W.
+1. Cerebral Palsy: Ms. Iness highlighted on what the condition is all about, the Risk Factors of Cerebral Palsy, areas of the brain that it affects, the different types of Cerebral Palsy

+(Spastic Diplegia and Spastic Quadriplegia), the various Signs and Symptoms, diagnosis and treatment of the condition.

+- 2. Muscular Dystrophy: She described about the Effects, Causes, Types, Diagnosis and Treatment of the Condition, the description of which was further enhanced as a result of a brief Q and A session between Ms. Iness and the Dean, Dr B.W.
 Nongbri and one of the faculty member of the MSW Department, Ms. Ainamlin Dkhar. - 3.
 Leprosy Cured Persons: The participants were brought to light of the in depth meaning of 'Leprosy Cured Persons', the several issues that need to be understood and tackled upon.
 Ms. Iness also mentioned about the Grading System in regards to 'Leprosy Cured Persons'. - 4.
-Dwarfism - 5.
-Acid Attack Victims
+Dwarfism: The resource person highlighted and explained dwarfism as a growth disorder also known as short stature and a person with the condition is referred to as a dwarf.
+When the size of an adult man and woman is less than 147cm, 4 feet, 10 inches dwarfism is the cause. - Acid Attack Victims: She explained an acid attack victim according to the RPWD Act means a person disfigured due to violent assaults by throwing of acid or similar corrosive substance.